ac1dmarv3l/orm_practice/README.md

 - Easy to Use: Ready-to-go configuration with minimal setup for new projects.
 - Log Management: Centralized logging directories for Nginx and PHP, with support for persistent mapping.
 - Environment Isolation: Fully isolated environment using Docker Compose.
-- Support for Development and Production: Configurable for both development and production environments.

 What's Included?